-Since before the Nebraska Territory was founded in 1854, executions including lynchings, shootings and hangings had been happening in Omaha.
-The Omaha Claim Club, made of the city’s founding fathers, was notorious for using intimidation, threats, and drownings in order to enforce their homesteading over anyone who tried to disagree with them.
+Since before the Nebraska Territory was founded in 1854, executions including lynchings, shootings and hangings happened in Omaha.
+The Omaha Claim Club, established by the city’s founders, used intimidation, threats, and drownings in order to enforce their homesteading over anyone who tried to disagree with them.
 In 1860, the US Supreme Court made their actions illegal, so they had to find other means to enforce their notions of justice.

 |This may be an image of Cyrus H. Tator|